 Student feedback is extremely important and at the start of your year, we will ask for volunteers to be nominate themselves for election as a student representative.
-Please visit hiip://nciul.ac.uk/students-life/student-activities-resources/student-council/.
+Please visit hiips://www.nciul.ac.uk/student-life/student-activities-resources/student-council/.